vyca2017/content/content/reference/simple-api/mutations/nested-update.md

 # Nested Update Mutations in the Simple API

-Nested update mutations connect the original node to an existing node in the related model.
+Nested update mutations connect the original node to an existing node in the related type.
 Let's assume the following schema:

 ```idl